Resilient

 AI Resilience Report forWind Energy Engineers

-Wind Energy Engineers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.
+Wind Energy Engineers are more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

 Read full analysis